 How to Protect Your Epoxy Garage Floor?

-To protect your epoxy garage floor, you should start with floor preparation before installing epoxy.
-One should also devise damage prevention strategies, periodic coating, sealing, and regular cleaning.
+To protect your epoxy garage floor, begin with floor preparation before installing epoxy.
+One must also devise damage prevention strategies, periodic coating, sealing, and regular cleaning.

 Floor Preparation and Planning